Public Record Laws about Text Messages in all 50 States

 34. North Dakota

-The Oregon Open Government Guide states that a text message or instant message relating to the public’s business would be treated the same as any other public record under ORS 192.410 and 192.420, and would be subject to the same disclosure provisions and exemption claims.
+Again, emphasis here on regardless of physical form or characteristics.
+Based on this information, we can safely assume that text and SMS messages that meet this description would be treated the same as any other public record and would be subject to the same disclosure provisions and exemption claims.

 39. Rhode Island

 Rhode Island’s Access to Public Records Act (APRA) defines public records as: